UN-OCHA/COD-ArcTools/README.md

 To learn how use any of the scripts below, or to learn how to import a custom toolbox into ArcMap, refer to the [Tutorials Folder](/Tutorials).

  Only the *.tbx* files needs to be downloaded and imported into ArcMap.
-For convenience, copies of the Python scripts that were embedded into the ArcMap tools are available for viewing in the [Python Folder](/Python).
-Editing the Python scripts found in this folder will not affect the functions of the tools within the *.tbx* files.
+For convenience, the Python scripts that were embedded into the ArcMap tools are available in the [Python Folder](/Python).
+Editing the Python scripts found within the Python folder will not affect the functions of the tools within the *.tbx* files.
 Each *.tbx* file is independent and self-contained.

 ## UTF Encoding & Spatial Reference Check Toolbox
 The *UTF_and_SpatialRefCheck.tbx* contains two scripts that each automate a step of the ITOS Administrative Boundaries Data Pre-processing Checklist check.
-Each script checks specific characteristics of each shapefile within a folder and generates a human readable report.
+Each script checks specific characteristics of every shapefile within a folder and then generates a report.

 ### ITOS Data Pre-processing Coverage
 ITOS checkpoints covered by *UTF_and_SpatialRefCheck.tbx*